solita/solita.github.com/_posts/2026-02-03-my-post-title.md

 **Better prompt:**
 > Create a new API endpoint for fetching user profiles.
-> Look at `src/controllers/ProductController.ts` and `src/routes/products.ts` for reference on how we structure our endpoints in this project.
+> Look at `Controllers/ProductController.cs` for reference on how we structure our endpoints and routing attributes.
-> Look at `src/views/UserProfile.tsx` and see what placeholders we are using to deduce what fields should be returned.
+> Look at `ClientApp/src/views/UserProfile.tsx` and see what placeholders we are using to deduce what fields should be returned.
 > Follow the same patterns for error handling and response formatting.

 The second prompt is more effective because it provides the AI with concrete reference points from your actual codebase.
 Instead of leaving the AI to guess your project's conventions, you're explicitly pointing it to existing implementations.
 The AI can now read those files, understand your patterns for routing, controller structure, and error handling, and produce code that fits seamlessly into your project.
 The first prompt would likely result in generic code that follows common conventions from its training data, requiring significant refactoring to match your style.